Pratikshinde55/Ansible-setup-onAWS/README.md

    - Remove Ansible:

            sudo yum remove ansible

+6. **sshpass install: [If we don't want share manual public key by using aah-copy-id cmd then use this method]**

+   - Install the epel-release package:(This is for amazon linux2 AMI to enable to download sshpass)

+         - Enable amazon-linux-extras epel :

+                  sudo amazon-linux-extras enable epel

+         - install epel-release:

+                  sudo yum install epel-release

+   - After enabling the EPEL repository, install sshpass:

+          sudo yum install sshpass

 ### For Amazon-linux2:- Download older ansible using python2(Older Ansible-version)
 - If Amazon linux 2 ami use then use following command for download Ansible (/etc/ansible/ansible.cfg this config file provide).